GabrielCancro/karakdungeon/addons/LittleGameSettings/README.txt

 It will have:

+OPTIONS PANEL
 -Option Panel: a simple panel to change settings of game (language, fullscreen, clear data, credits, volummens)

+you only need call "add_options_panel_to_scene(scene)"

 -Fullscreen Manager